MattWindsor91/roslyn/concepts/docs/tour.md

 multi-parameter interfaces and structs, so our implementation of multi-parameter concepts is simple.

-We can implement enumerators and enumerables in Concept-C# as follows:
+Using C#7.2's support for by-reference extension methods, we implement enumerators and enumerables in Concept-C# as follows:

-    public concept CEnumerator<TEnum, TElem>
+    public concept CEnumerator<TEnum, [AssociatedType]TElem>
     {
-        TElem Current(ref TEnum e);
+        TElem Current(ref this TEnum e);
-        void Dispose(ref TEnum e);
+        void Dispose(ref this TEnum e);
-        bool MoveNext(ref TEnum e);
+        bool MoveNext(ref this TEnum e);
-        void Reset(ref TEnum e);
+        void Reset(ref this TEnum e);
     }
-    public concept CEnumerable<TColl, TEnum, TElem>
+    public concept CEnumerable<TColl, [AssociatedType]TEnum>
-    : CEnumerator<TEnum, TElem>
     {
         TEnum GetEnumerator(TColl c);
     }

-When we ask for the enumerator of a `CEnumerable`, we know _at compile-time_ not only that it satisfies `CEnumerator`, but also its concrete type.
+When we ask for the enumerator of a `CEnumerable`, we know its concrete type _at compile-time_.
 We sacrifice some of the abstraction of the interface version, but get possibilities to optimise performance.

 ## Lightening the load ##